mk-it-admin/Minkasu2FA_SampleApp/ReactNative/SampleReactApp/README.md

 #### 3. Native Dependenices

-Since the library is built based on react-native >0.60, autolinking will take care of the link step, but don't forget to run `pod install`
+Since this library is built based on react-native >0.60, autolinking will take care of the link step, but don't forget to run `pod install`

 **iOS**